GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/notification-on-start/index.md

 ---
 layout: post
-title: Page requests notification permissions on load
+title: Requests the notification permission on page load
 description: |
-  Learn about `notification-on-start` audit.
+  Learn about the "Requests the notification permission on page load" Lighthouse audit.
 web_lighthouse:
   - notification-on-start
 ---